 Dock Size and Configuration Options

 Duke Energy’s permit categories and SCDNR setback rules define maximum dock size.
 Most residential docks on Lake Wylie run 16–24 feet wide and 20–40 feet long with a covered boat slip, one or two personal watercraft lifts, and a sun deck.
 We work with dock contractors who specialize in Lake Wylie to design configurations that maximize permitted square footage while maintaining the visual proportion the home’s scale demands.
-The dock contractor is engaged during the design phase so dock drawings and home drawings are developed together.

 - Design the path from the house to the dock as part of the home’s landscape plan — it is a primary arrival experience for guests.